latest news ...

 New Jersey Staten Island Ferry terminal view of New York Manhattan copyright free photo royalty free photo

-This is the view of Manhattan (or Personhattan, as it is known these days) that you have from the New Jersey terminal of the Staten Island Ferry
+This is the view of Manhattan (or Personhattan, as it has to be called these days) that you have from the New Jersey terminal of the Staten Island Ferry.

 Hudson River Upper Bay New Jersey New York ship sailing copyright free photo royalty free photo